simpleliangsl/simple-automation-test/README.md

 # simple-automation-test
-There is a complete example GoogleTranslatePageTest to tell how to write automation test.
+The source code includes a complete example GoogleTranslatePageTest to tell how to write automation test case.
 Following this example, you could try finishing exercise BingTranslatePageTest.

 **[Code Structure]**